MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 ### Tree lists

-You can bulk add a nested list of work items, like a work breakdown structure or a hierarchical set of user stories and customer experiences.
+You can bulk add a nested list of work items, such as a work breakdown structure or hierarchical user stories.
 For example, you can add a nested list of tasks, subtasks, and bugs, or link tasks to product backlog items.

 **List types**:
 - **Flat list**: A simple list of work items with a single **Title** column.
 No link management is supported.